-The following table sets forth for each person who is a director of the Corporation at the date hereof: (i) their name, province and country of residence; (ii) the period during which they have served as a director of the Corporation or its predecessor entities; and (iii) their principal occupation during the past five years or more:
+The following table sets forth for each person who is a director of the Corporation at the date hereof: (i) their name, province and country of residence and whether they are independent; (ii) the period during which they have served as a director of the Corporation or its predecessor entities; and (iii) their principal occupation during the past five years or more:

-Name, Province and Country of Residence Director Since Principal Occupation During the Past Five Years or More Dennis A. Dawson (1)(2)(3)(4) Alberta, Canada Independent May 14, 2015 Mr. Dawson is a director of Birchcliff and has been the Lead Director since May 11, 2017.
+Name, Province and Country of Residence Director Since Principal Occupation During the Past Five Years or More Dennis A. Dawson (1)(2)(3)(4) Alberta, Canada Independent May 14, 2015 Mr. Dawson is a director of Birchcliff, is the independent Lead Director and is the Chair of the Compensation Committee and the Nominating Committee.
+He has over 32 years of oil and natural gas experience, including nine years as General Counsel for Pan-Alberta Gas Ltd., a major Canadian natural gas export and marketing company.
 Mr. Dawson was the Vice-President, General Counsel and Corporate Secretary of AltaGas from December 1998 until April 2015.
-Mr. Dawson first joined AltaGas as Associate General Counsel in August 1997, after consulting with AltaGas Services Inc. from July 1996.
-Effective July 1998, he became AltaGas' General Counsel and Corporate Secretary and effective December 1998, Mr. Dawson became Vice-President, General Counsel and Corporate Secretary.
-Mr. Dawson has over 32 years of oil and natural gas experience, including nine years as General Counsel for Pan-Alberta Gas Ltd., a major Canadian natural gas export and marketing company.
-Mr. Dawson received a Bachelor of Arts degree from the University of Lethbridge and a Bachelor of Laws degree from the University of Alberta.
-Debra A. Gerlach (1)(2)(3)(4) Alberta, Canada Independent November 8, 2017 Ms. Gerlach is a director of Birchcliff.
-From September 1996 until September 2017, Ms. Gerlach was a partner with Deloitte LLP where she practiced in the Assurance and Advisory group and prior thereto she held various positions within Deloitte LLP from the time she joined the firm in August 1982.
+He first joined AltaGas as Associate General Counsel in August 1997, after consulting with AltaGas Services Inc. from July 1996.
+Effective July 1998, Mr. Dawson became AltaGas' General Counsel and Corporate Secretary and effective December 1998, he became Vice-President, General Counsel and Corporate Secretary.
+He received a Bachelor of Arts degree from the University of Lethbridge and a Bachelor of Laws degree from the University of Alberta.
+Debra A. Gerlach (1)(2)(3)(4) Alberta, Canada Independent November 8, 2017 Ms. Gerlach is a director of Birchcliff and is the Chair of the Audit Committee.
+From September 1996 until September 2017, Ms. Gerlach was a partner with Deloitte LLP where she practiced in the Assurance and Advisory group.
+Prior thereto, she held various positions within Deloitte LLP from the time she joined the firm in August 1982.
 During her 35 year career with the firm, Ms. Gerlach worked with numerous public oil and gas companies.
 Ms. Gerlach is a Chartered Accountant with the Chartered Professional Accountants of Alberta and received a Bachelor of Commerce degree and a Master of Business Administration degree from the University of Calgary.
-Rebecca J. Morley (1)(2)(3)(4) Alberta, Canada Independent August 10, 2016 Ms. Morley is a director of Birchcliff.
-Ms. Morley has over 16 years of experience in the capital markets industry.
-From October 2014 to January 2016, Ms. Morley was the Vice-President, Corporate Development of Rayne Capital Management Inc., an alternative asset manager.
-From May 2013 to August 2014, Ms. Morley was the President and Chief Executive Officer of LinkGate Capital Corp., a registered securities firm.
-From July 2011 to May 2013, Ms. Morley worked as a Research Analyst and Associate Portfolio Manager at Cypress Capital Management Ltd. Prior thereto, Ms. Morley was a Partner and Research Analyst with Paradigm Capital and a Research Associate with each of GMP Securities and TD Newcrest.
-In addition, Ms. Morley is currently the Chair of the Board of Directors of the YWCA of Calgary, was the Chair of the Audit Committee in 2014 and 2015 and has been a director since 2012.
-Ms. Morley received a Bachelor of Business Administration degree with a Major in Finance (Honours) from St. Francis Xavier University and is a CFA Charterholder.
+Stacey E. McDonald (1)(2)(3)(4) Alberta, Canada Independent December 14, 2018 Ms. McDonald is a director of Birchcliff and has over 13 years of experience in the energy and financial sectors.
+From September 2016 to July 2018, Ms. McDonald was a Managing Director - Institutional Equity Research (Energy) at GMP FirstEnergy and its predecessor, GMP Securities, independent global investment banks.
+She joined GMP Securities in February 2006 as a research associate and began publishing independently as an Equity Analyst in 2009.
+Ms. McDonald received a Bachelor of Commerce degree in Finance from the University of Alberta.